kuberhealthy/kuberhealthy/docs/CHECK_CREATION.md

 ```

-An example check with working Dockerfile is available to use as an example [here](../cmd/test-external-check/main.go).
+An example check with working Dockerfile is available to use as an example [here](../cmd/test-check/main.go).

 ### Using JavaScript

 #### Reference Sample:

-If you would like to write a check in JavaScript, there is a sample client for external checks found [here](../clients/js/).
+If you would like to write a check in JavaScript, there is a sample client for checks found [here](../clients/js/).

 Please see the [example check](../clients/js/example) under the same folder with a Dockerfile for reference.